 I'm Broken Inside - Sara's Story Mental Health Documentary 2016.
 BBC Mental A History of the Madhouse FULL DOCUMENTARY.
 Marks and Spencer offers cafe space for 'frazzled' people.
 Children face 12-month mental health wait.
 Image copyright Getty Images More than 100 children who began receiving specialist mental health care in the last three months of 2016 had waited more than a year to get help.

 NHS Scotland figures showed that 4,222 patients started treatment from Child and Adolescent Mental Health Services (CAMHS) over the period.
 Of these, 101 had waited 53 weeks or more for their specialist help.
 Only 16 patients had to wait more than a year in the last quarter of 2015, the statistics showed.
 The NHS in Scotland provides specialist mental health care for children and young people suffering from conditions including attention deficit hyperactivity disorder (ADHD), anxiety, behaviour problems, depression and early onset psychosis.
 'I was dragged to a psychiatrist - and it was the best thing I did'

+Is this why the research on creativity and mental illness is so contradictory?
+From Van Gogh to Poe, history is littered with famous cases of creative geniuses plagued by inner turmoil.
+Pessimistic rats are extra sensitive to negative feedback.
+Depression is complex and influenced by many factors, but the way depressed people think is a likely contributor to the disorder.
 Depression is often associated with cognitive biases, including paying more attention to negative than positive events and recalling them more easily.
 People with depression also tend to ruminate over perceived failures and criticism, and they are extra sensitive to negative feedback.
 A lot of "voice hearing" isn't an auditory experience at all.